 for non-commercial purposes, i.e. charitable.

-this falls under the terms of an
+not sold before the event, it falls under the terms of an

-'incidental non-commercial

-lottery'.
+'incidental lottery'.
 As such, you will not require a licence or

 any specific permissions.
-However, you must adhere to the following rules:
+However, you must adhere to the following

-the proceeds in expenses incurred, such as for the
+than £100 from the proceeds in expenses incurred, such as for the

 Can we sell tickets before the event?

 If you are planning to sell tickets to the

 public prior to the event and the proceeds (from ticket sales) for